A heuristic search algorithm for discovering large Condorcet domains: Analysis on discovered new large CDs

+As the restrictions of a CD reveal its inner local structure and their application plays a central role in the heuristic function employed in the search algorithm, we use the size of restrictions and their counts as a measure of the CD structure.
+On 11 alternatives, the search algorithms found five CDs of different sizes larger than the Fishburn domain.
+Table~\ref{tab:11_cd_subsets} shows that each of these large CDs when restricted to 10 alternative subsets, produces at least one restriction larger than the Fishburn domain.
+Still, they were all found by our method, indicating our method is consistent across different numbers of alternatives.
+It is also worth pointing out that none of the restrictions is identical to the Fishburn domain, showing that the inner structure of these new CDs differs fundamentally from that of the Fishburn domain.

-As the subset CD sizes play a central role in the heuristic function in our search algorithm, we calculated the subset CD sizes for the largest CD when restricted to a range of 4 to 9 alternatives.
-Their sizes and counts are listed in Table \ref{tab:subset_sizes_10}.
-For the Fishburn domain of 10 alternatives, when restricted to a given number of alternatives, at least one of the largest subset CD sizes is previously known, \textit{e.g.} 488 for nine alternatives and 222 for eight alternatives.
-However, for the largest CD our algorithm found, the size of the largest subset CD for nine alternatives is 485, which is smaller than the largest known CD on nine alternatives.
-We thus speculate that the chance that the largest CD we discovered on ten alternatives is not the largest possible CD is high.
-It provides a higher low bound, but there is no evidence showing that it is the high bound on the domain size.
+On 10 and 11 alternatives, the Fishburn domains had the largest size before our results.
+Here we compare the largest CDs found by the search algorithms with them.
+We calculated the restriction sizes for the largest CD we found on $n=10$ and $11$ alternatives when restricted to a range of 4 to $n-1$ alternatives.
+Their sizes and counts are listed in Table~\ref{tab:subset_sizes_10} and Table~\ref{tab:subset_sizes_11} for 10 and 11 alternatives respectively.
+At least one of the restrictions on the 10 alternative Fishburn domain is also a Fishburn domain.
+However, for the largest CD on 10 alternatives our algorithm found, the size of the largest restriction on nine alternatives is 485, which is smaller than the Fishburn domain.
+We thus speculate that the chance that it is not the largest is high.
+It provides an improved low bound, but there is no evidence showing that it is the high bound on the domain size.

-Additionally, the subset CDs from Fishburn domains generally have a larger number of larger CDs than the ones from the CD of size 1082.
-For example, when restricted to eight alternatives, only one subset CD is of size 222, in contrast to the ones from the Fishburn domain, which contain 15 subset CDs whose size is 222.
-This shows that larger CDs do not always produce larger subset CDs or more number of larger subset CDs compared to those from smaller CDs.
+Furthermore, the restrictions from Fishburn domains generally have a larger number of large CDs than the ones from the CD of size 1082.
+For example, when restricted to eight alternatives, only one restriction is of size 222, in contrast to the ones from the Fishburn domain, which contain 15 restrictions whose size is 222.
+This shows that larger CDs do not always produce larger restrictions or a higher number of larger restrictions compared to those from smaller CDs.
+This aligns with the conclusion in \citet{karpov2024local} that suggests CDs that have the largest restriction might not be the largest.

+We observed a similar pattern with the restrictions on the 11 alternative CD of size 2349.
+As shown in Table \ref{tab:subset_sizes_11}, some of these restrictions on the 5, 6, and 7 alternatives, have the same size as the the Fishburn domains.
+But it also has relatively small restrictions, especially on seven alternatives where the size of the smallest restriction is 74.
+All the restrictions on 9 alternatives are smaller than Fishburn domains.